dominikhaid/locust-python-loadtest/README.md

 # LOCUST LOADTEST

 Write individual loadtests.
-You can run Locust in headless mode or via Webview visit https://locust.io/
+You can run Locust in headless mode or via webview visit https://locust.io/

 ## INSTALL